terrylinooo/seo-search-permalink/README.md

 **[Terry Lin](https://terryl.in/)**

-Also check out my other WordPress plugin works such as [Markdown edior plugin](https://wordpress.org/plugins/wp-githuber-md/), there an online [Markdown editor](https://markdown-editor.github.io/) is public to anyone.
+Also, check out my [Markdown edior plugin](https://wordpress.org/plugins/wp-githuber-md/) if you need a Markdown editor.

 ### Changelog